brrichards/cli-profile-manager/README.md

 | `skills/` | Custom skills |
 | `agents/` | Custom agents |

 Profiles are stored locally in `~/.cli-profiles/github/`.
-When loaded, a profile is installed to `.github/<profile-name>/` in the current project directory (e.g., `.github/my-setup/`).
+When loaded, a profile is installed to `.github/<profile-name>/` in your current working directory (repo root, e.g., `.github/my-setup/`).

 Sensitive files (credentials, API keys) are excluded from all profiles by default.